mustafausama/djmusic/djmusic/musicplatform/RESULTS.md

 ## Creation time should be read-only

-By adding the **created_at** field in the **readonly_fields** field of the Album, we specify that the created_at field should be read-only and cannot be changed by the admin as shown in the screenshot:
+By adding the **created** field in the **readonly_fields** field of the Album, we specify that the created field should be read-only and cannot be changed by the admin as shown in the screenshot:
 <br>
 ![](result-images/2022-10-14-00-35-34.png)